Wiggins Memorial Library Handbook for University Faculty 2024-2025

 Faculty Study - Wiggins Room 311

-The library provides a limited number of carrels in the Faculty Study on the third floor of Wiggins Hall to facilitate faculty research and publication projects.
+The library provides a limited number of carrels in a Faculty Study on the third floor of Wiggins Hall to facilitate faculty research and publication projects.
 Assignment is on a first come, first served basis.
 The duration of assignment is based on faculty need and demand.
 For future reservations: https://library.campbell.edu/faculty/faculty-study-request/ or, for questions, contact a reference librarian at ext.
 1467 or at reference@campbell.edu.

 Conference Room- Wiggins Room 224